Filling Space | Living with the Rebbe | A Slice of Life | What's New

 How many college students can fit into a tiny car or phone booth?
 How many absolute essentials can a woman place in her evening bag?
 How many items can a man stuff into his suit pocket and still have the jacket lay properly?
 How many grapes can a youngster pack into his mouth before they come tumbling out?

-Sand patted down by a child in a pail, and patted down yet again to make room for more; a suitcase so full that you have to sit on it to close it; just one more bite, we promise ourselves as we dig once again into the double chocolate fudge brownies, though we're already stuffed to the gills.
+Sand patted down by a child in a pail, and patted down yet again to make room for more; a suitcase so full that you have to sit on it to close it; another few characters in an "sms" - taking out spaces, abbreviating words, using symbols - until the message is almost unintelligible; this is the last bite, we promise ourselves as we dig once again into the chocolate mud cake, though we're already stuffed to the gills.

 People seem to be obsessed with cramming as many things as possible into a minimal amount of space.
-From closet organizers to PDAs, we want to make full use of space, both tangible and cyber.
+From closet organizers to pocket organizers, we want to make full use of space, both tangible and intangible.

 There are times in the Jewish calendar when we are given a specific amount of "spiritual space" and encouraged to fill it up.

-The month of Elul that we are blessing this Shabbat is just such a time.
+The month of Elul in which we currently find ourselves is just such a time.
 Elul is the round-up time for the previous year.
 It is the "inventory" season, "year-end accounting" time and the moment when each person writes and reads to himself his own "State of the Union" address.

 In Elul, we are urged specifically to give extra charity; to spend more time connecting with G-d through prayer; to have our mezuzot and tefilin checked by an expert scribe (and to put mezuzot on those doorways which might yet need them); to observe the laws of kashrut more carefully; to bless our friends, neighbors and relatives with a good, sweet year.